 In 2017, we could see that mobile browsing finally defeated desktop usage.
 This means that we are going to see a more intense development of mobile functionality while web designers shouldn’t forget about desktop to stay significant.
 Considering all these factors, let’s check out the trends which will define website look in 2018.

-Top web design trends for 2018
+Top web design trends

 Below you will get acquainted with tendencies in 4 areas: layout, background, typography and color scheme.
 To sum it up briefly, those trends are as follows: